quentinharris/Kvp/README.md

 ## Using a Kvp

 1. Place the KvpClass library elements in a directory.
-2. From the VBA IDE use Tools.References and then browse to the directory.
+2. From the VBA IDE use Tools.References and then browse to the directory used above.
 3. Select the KvpClass.tlb file
 4. Check the new entry in the References list (Kvp: A flexible Key/Value pair dictionary object for VBA)
 5. Click OK.